2024 - Best Nursing Schools in Delaware

 Delaware is dedicated to supporting their nurses in providing higher education opportunities that will in turn offer these nurses with higher than average annual earnings, and career advancement opportunities.
-There is direct correlation to a nurse with their Bachelor's of Science in Nursing (BSN) and the wage/opportunity differences.
-It has been estimated that a nurse with their BSN earns 15% more than their counterpart that only holds an ADN.
-Delaware is looking for nurses that are striving toward excellence and are driven to provide the best quality care for their patients.
+There is a direct correlation to a nurse with their Bachelor’s of Science in Nursing (BSN) and the wage/opportunity differences.
+It has been estimated that a nurse with a BSN earns 15% more than their counterpart who only holds an ADN.
+Delaware is looking for nurses who are striving toward excellence and are driven to provide the best quality care for their patients.

 For RN bridge programs visit:

 Selecting the best nursing school in Delaware can be difficult.
 To make the process easier first look for a school that supports students towards licensure and beyond.
 A great way to measure this is through NCLEX-RN "pass rates."
 We have ranked the top 3 nursing schools in Delaware by analyzing current and historical NCLEX-RN "pass rates", meaning the percentage of graduates who pass the exam, out of the 6 RN programs in the state.
 Programs reviewed include schools that offer an Associate in Nursing (ADN/ASN), BSN, or Direct-Entry MSN Degree.